Elgin Main Street Program

 We envision a revitalized and active historic downtown destination with warm-hearted friendly people and vibrant businesses, a place where ethnic and cultural diversity is celebrated.

 We will enhance downtown vibrancy through historic preservation and mixed-use and pedestrian-friendly development, by strategically implementing the National Main Street Four Point Approach of Design, Organization, Promotion, and Economic Restructuring.

-Through a strong belief that the historic preservation of our irreplaceable cultural resources in the historic downtown district is vital to the revitalization and economic success of our community, we are committed to supporting the responsible repurposing of historic structures and new construction that supports mixed-use development through partnerships and a persistent effort to support community-focused development and promotions.
+Through a strong belief that the historic preservation of our irreplaceable cultural resources in the historic downtown district is vital to the revitalization and economic success of our community, we are committed to supporting the responsible repurposing of historic structures and new construction that supports mixed-use development through partnerships and a persistent effort to support community-focused development and promotion.